Openstack Liberty with linuxbridge driver Link to heading

 the DHCP netns.

-Associate a floating IP
+Associate a floating IP Link to heading

 We create a network connected to our public